autocrypt/autocrypt/doc/faq.rst

 That said, we do plan to introduce a simple but effective verification mechanism at some point.

-The NEXTLEAP project has done some research and development in that direction, see `the countermitm verification protocols
+The `NEXTLEAP EU project <https://nextleap.eu>`_ has done some R&D regarding key verification questions and protection against active network-adversary attacks, see `the countermitm verification protocols
 <https://countermitm.readthedocs.io/en/latest/new.html>`_ some of which
 are implemented with the Autocrypt-enabled `DeltaChat <https://delta.chat>`_ app.
-DeltaChat supports "setup contact" and "verified group join" work flows which try to tackle key verification without talking to users about keys.
+DeltaChat implemented "setup contact" and "verified group join" work flows which try to tackle key verification without talking to users about keys.
 This has not yet been fully discussed within the Autocrypt context but it's an interesting approach to look at as it is implemented already